clem9123/Thesis_forest/README.md

 # Study Beginning

+Generate convention and need to change

 Potential introduction for a Master internship:
 - `Generate.R`: generate ForceEPS initialization files.
 - `Run_forceeps.R`: run ForceEPS in parallel with the generated init files.
-- `Post_processing.R`: import and modify data to relink each simulation to each itinerary and create different scenarios (combinations of itineraries).
+- `Import_output.R`: import and modify data to relink each simulation to each itinerary and create different scenarios (combinations of itineraries).
+For now it is useless everything is done in results

-A lot of writing is still needed to explain the questions and what was done.

-- [x] Overall changes in code to be clearer Generate.R
-- [ ] Attention some patch still don't work (maybe no proportion of species or inexistant species, I dont know)
-- [ ] Comment parameters in generate

-- [ ] Overall changes in code to be clearer Import.R

-- [ ] Lot of changes in Results.R
+- [ ] Results : Make data elsewhere and analyses here

 # Reusable code (maybe for forceeps analyses)